RTEMS/rtems-docs/c-user/linker_sets.rst

 sets macros which ensures that the position of the begin and end markers are right.

 So, what is the benefit of using linker sets to initialize modules?
-It can be used to initialize and include only those RTEMS managers and other components which are used by the application.
+They can be used to initialize and include only those RTEMS managers and other components which are used by the application.
 For example, in case an application uses message queues, it must call ``rtems_message_queue_create()``.
 In the module